Brooks Nader Forgets Pants & Flashes Lacy Bra

 “Nothing will stop me,” responded the model.

-And this isn’t to mention Brooks’ second-newest Instagram post, which showed her posing with Cindy Crawford.
+The model truly does seem unstoppable.
+In her second-newest Instagram post, she posed with Cindy Crawford.
 The pair made an appearance during a charity event for the Cantor Fitzgerald Relief Fund.

-Nader wore a black mini dress with a triangular neckline.
+Brooks wore a black mini dress with a triangular neckline.
 She also rocked a pair of white boots, which almost reached her knees.

-Cindy, on the other hand, opted for a dark, navy blue jumpsuit.
-She accessorized simply with a gold necklace, and wore her hair down for the occasion.
+Cindy, on the other hand, opted for a dark navy blue jumpsuit.
+She accessorized simply with a gold necklace and wore her hair down for the occasion.

-This update consisted of four more photos, which showed the two models in action.
+The update consisted of four more photos showing the two models in action.
 They were both seen holding the phone up to their ears, as office staff worked alongside them.

 Fans can look forward to more photos from Brooks in the coming weeks.
-She doesn’t post daily, but does so on a more sporadic schedule.
+She doesn’t post daily, but does tend to update fairly often.

 View this post on Instagram